pebblesandweeds/rccl_gpu_matmul/docs/source/rccl_gpu_matmul.rst

 Our distributed implementation employs a horizontal partitioning strategy that balances computational efficiency with communication overhead through several key mechanisms:

-* **Matrix Distribution** - Matrix A is split horizontally across GPUs while matrix B is broadcast in its entirety to each device, allowing independent processing of matrix partitions using rocBLAS primitives.
+* **Matrix Distribution** - Matrix A is split horizontally across GPUs while matrix B is broadcast in its entirety to each device using RCCL, allowing independent processing of matrix partitions using rocBLAS primitives.

 * **Result Consolidation**: The system combines partial results from each device through RCCL's allGather operation, constructing the final output matrix

-* **Performance Optimization**: The approach maximizes efficiency through balanced computational load from the horizontal split of A, eliminating the inter-GPU communication by broadcasting B, and minimal overhead during result collection via allGather
+* **Performance Optimization**: The approach maximizes efficiency through balanced computational load from the horizontal split of A, minimizing inter-GPU communication through a single broadcast of B, and requiring only one collective operation during result collection via allGather

 Through these design choices, we transform our earlier single-GPU implementation into a scalable distributed system that preserves the computational efficiency of rocBLAS while extending across multiple devices.